ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 6. The **all-sellers** route will have a name, email address, delete button, and verify button.
 Admin will be able to verify a seller.
 When clicked on the verify button, the seller's status will change from unverified to verified(show a blue tick when the seller is verified), and this status will be shown on the products added by a verified seller.

 7. The **My Orders** route will have a table/cards.
 Each card/ table row will be an order having an image, title, price, and a pay button.
 On clicking the pay button, to take the user the payment page with fields for card details will pop up, or the user will be taken to a route where there will be a form for filling up card details.
 Save the payment information in the database and inform the user via a modal/toast.
 Don't forget to update the button text to "paid" after payment.
+Please note, payment will be done by Stripe.

       Once an item is paid, it won't be displayed on the advertised item or on the category page.
 Only available items will be displayed to be purchased.

 8. Use react query for at least two API calls.Use Axios for at least one API call

 9. Most likely framework will do it for you.
 However do not forget to make your entire website responsive.
+(It is ok if the table is not responsive.) please note, all the pages including dashboard will be responsive.

 10. Database collection names, routes, mongdb features/operators when needed, api naming convension and best practices.